Cisco-Talos/pyrebox/README.rst

 or even record and replay of execution traces.
 With PyREBox, we aim to apply this technology focusing on keeping the design simple, and on the usability of the system for threat analysts.

+PyREBox was presented at HITB Amsterdam 2018.
+You can see the slides_, or watch the presentation_.

 What's new
 ==========

 Remember to pull the latest version of PyREBox in order to enjoy its latest features.
 PyREBox is under active development and new cool features are yet to come!

+- [Apr 13, 2018] Presented PyREBox at HITB Amsterdam (CommSec track).
+- [Apr 13, 2018] Added malware monitoring scripts (mw_mon).
 - [Mar 08, 2018] **Triggers are now called for every process in the system (not only monitored processes).
 See documentation**
 - [Mar 08, 2018] **Changed memory read/write callback parameters.
 See documentation and examples.**
 - [Mar 08, 2018] Added physical memory address read/write breakpoints.